Moth: Differences between butterflies and moths

 While the butterflies form a monophyletic group, the moths, comprising the rest of the Lepidoptera, do not.
 Many attempts have been made to group the superfamilies of the Lepidoptera into natural groups, most of which fail because one of the two groups is not monophyletic: Microlepidoptera and Macrolepidoptera, Heterocera and Rhopalocera, Jugatae and Frenatae, Monotrysia, and Ditrysia.

 Although the rules for distinguishing moths from butterflies are not well established, one very good guiding principle is that butterflies have thin antennae and (with the exception of the family Hedylidae) have small balls or clubs at the end of their antennae.
 Moth antennae are usually feathery with no ball on the end.
 The divisions are named by this principle: "club-antennae" (Rhopalocera) or "varied-antennae" (Heterocera).
 Lepidoptera first evolved during the Carboniferous period, but only evolved their characteristic proboscis alongside the rise of angiosperms in the Cretaceous period.

+Moths also tend to have far more hair-like scales than butterflies.

+Moths are usually nocturnal flyers in contrast to butterflies which fly by day, however there are many exceptions such as the Cinnabar moth.

+Life cycle and description

+Being oviparous, moth larva hatch as eggs.
+Female moths will usually nurture the eggs with a layer of nutrients, sometimes providing a protective chemical layer, or covering with urticating hairs (such as in Lymantriinae).
+Eggs vary in shape and size, some being very elongated, and in colour, some being well camouflaged, others being brightly coloured to indicate a chemical defence (aposematism).